scott-phillips/Spring4Play2/README.markdown

 If you need to load an alternative application-context file use the `spring.context` parameter.
 In addition there are two optional parameters controlling how the context is interpreted.
 By default play assumes the context uses namespaces which were introduced in Spring 2.0.
-If you do not need them or they are causing you problems you can turn off namespaces.
+If you do not need them or they are causing you problems, you can turn off namespaces.
 The other option is to include Play configuration (i.e. items from conf/application.conf) using Spring's PropertyPlaceholderConfigurer.
-This means that you can access play-based configuration within your spring context file by simple using `${ ... }`.
+This means that you can access play-based configuration within your spring context file by simply using `${ ... }`.

     spring.context = another-application-context.xml
     # Defaults to "application-context.xml"